William Hope Hodgson: Career in fiction, and marriage

 The Bookman magazine in its review of the novel in 1909 concluded with the comment:

 We can only hope that Mr. Hodgson may be induced to reconsider his decision, for we know of nothing like the author's previous work in the whole of present-day literature.

 Despite the critical success of his novels, Hodgson remained relatively poor.
 To try to bolster his income from short story sales, he began working on the first of his recurring characters, Thomas Carnacki, featured in several of his most famous stories and partly inspired by Algernon Blackwood's occult detective John Silence.
 The first of these, "The Gateway of the Monster", was published in The Idler (1910).
 In 1910, Hodgson also published "The Captain of the Onion Boat", an unusual story that combines a nautical tale and a romance.
 He continued to publish many stories and non-fiction pieces, occasionally resorting to the use of recycled plot elements and situations, sometimes to the annoyance of his publishers.

 His last novel to see publication, The Night Land, was published in 1912, although it likely had its genesis a number of years earlier.
 Hodgson also worked on a 10,000-word novelette version of the novel, now known as The Dream of X (1912).
 He continued to branch out into related genres, publishing "Judge Barclay's Wife", a Western adventure, in the United States, as well as several non-supernatural mystery stories and the science fiction story "The Derelict" (1912), and even war stories (several of the Captain Gault tales feature wartime themes).

-In 1912, Hodgson married Betty Farnworth, known also as Bessie, a girl from Cheadle Hulme and a staff member who wrote the "agony" column for the women's magazine Home Notes.
+In 1912, Hodgson married Betty Farnworth, known also as Bessie, who was from Cheadle Hulme and a staff member who wrote the "agony" column for the women's magazine Home Notes.
 Both were 35.
 She gave up her job after they married on 26 February 1913, in the London borough of Kensington.
 They moved to the south of France and took up residence there, owing in part to the low cost of living.
 Hodgson began a work entitled "Captain Dang (An account of certain peculiar and somewhat memorable adventures)" and continued to publish stories in multiple genres, although financial security continued to elude him.
 When war broke out in Europe, the Hodgsons returned to England.